Accounting for Long-Term Contracts (Portfolio 575)

 This Portfolio supplies taxpayers with guidance in applying the long-term contract accounting methods and the special set of tax accounting rules provided by the Internal Revenue Code.

-Bloomberg Tax Portfolio, Accounting for Long-Term Contracts, No. 575, provides taxpayers with guidance in applying the long-term contract accounting methods.
+Tax Management Portfolio, Accounting for Long-Term Contracts, No. 575, provides taxpayers with guidance in applying the long-term contract accounting methods.

 The initial question in working with these rules is their scope.
 A long-term contract is generally defined as a contract for the construction, installation, building, or manufacturing of property that begins in one year and is completed in a later tax year.
 Manufacturing contracts are treated as long-term contracts only if (1) they involve the manufacture of unique items not carried in finished goods inventory or (2) the manufacturing of each item produced pursuant to the contract normally takes longer than 12 months.
 The Portfolio discusses the definition of a long-term contract in detail.